 An Overview of The Autism Diet as Therapy

-I’m going to over the specifics of the Autism Diet.
+I’m going to review the specifics of the Autism Diet.

 - What the Autism Diet involves: